coresolutionsltd/coresolutions.ltd/src/content/blog/assume-iam-roles-on-eks-the-right-way.md

 ## Creating IAM Roles for EKS

 To allow EKS pods to assume an IAM role, we need to add the OIDC Identity Provider as a trusted entity in the IAM role.
-One of the simplest ways to accomplish this is by using the `iam-assumable-role-with-oidc` Terraform module.
+One of the simplest ways to accomplish this is by using the `iam-assumable-role-with-oidc` OpenTofu/Terraform module.

 ```hcl
 module "assumable_role" {